Skip to content

 Local ./CLAUDE.local.md Just you (current project, gitignored) Personal project-specific preferences

-Managed policy: Organization-wide policies set by enterprise admins — approved tools, security requirements, and similar constraints.
+Managed policy: organization-wide policies set by enterprise admins — approved tools, security requirements, and similar constraints.

-Project root (./CLAUDE.md): The project's "operating manual" for agents — architecture overview, naming conventions, testing framework, required CI commands, and pointers to deeper docs.
+Project root (./CLAUDE.md): the project's operating manual for agents — architecture overview, naming conventions, testing framework, required CI commands, and pointers to deeper docs.
 Version-controlled and team-shared.

-What Not to Put in CLAUDE.md
+What not to put in CLAUDE.md

 CLAUDE.md files should be pointers to knowledge, not knowledge dumps.
 Per Claude Code memory docs: